Award winning Bar Manager Boris Ivan explores how the Japanese bar tending scene is shaping the global industry.

 Wa, Kei, Sei, Jaku - Harmony, Respect, Purity, Tranquility.

 Philosophy of Chado or way of tea or tea ceremony.
 Every single aspect of the tea ceremony reflects Japanese culture and its aim of perfect hospitality and sharing.

 “Wa” stands for harmony.
 As there is harmony in nature, masters of tea and indeed bartenders try to bring this quality into the tea room or the bar.
 All bar tools, glassware, bottles or other utensils used in the bar are in the harmony with each other and their position has its purpose in making the art of preparing a cocktail as perfect as possible.

 “Kei” stands for respect.
 The bartender is first and foremost the host who has respect for his guests and all aspects of their bar.
 The same respect is expected from their guests to create the needed atmosphere.
 For this reason you won’t find big bars where there is no interaction between bartender and guest.
 Each host/bartender needs to see each guest to make their drink perfect.

-“Jaku” stands for tranquillity.
-Only after learning the first three steps can you realise how Japanese hospitality is truly peaceful in in thought.
+“Jaku” stands for tranquility.
+Only after learning the first three steps can you realize how Japanese hospitality is truly peaceful in in thought.

 So are you ready to shake it?
 Just find the right master to follow and listen your heart.